-A Texas travel bucket list can cover a lot of ground, literally and figuratively.
+A Texas travel must-do list can cover a lot of ground, literally and figuratively.
 But one thing appears on them all: spring wildflower drives.

 As winter gives way to spring, wildflowers grace thousands of miles of Texas roadside, thanks in large part to government seeding programs and judicious mowing schedules that allow the flowers to reseed.

-Highways traverse hillsides abloom with more than 400 species of wildflowers in the Hill Country; blankets of bluebonnets in Washington County; vibrant petunias in the Blackland Prairie; and prickly pear in Big Bend.
+Highways traverse hillsides abloom with more than 400 species of wildflowers in the Hill Country, prickly poppies in the Panhandle, delicate flowers among the pines in East Texas, and huisache daisies in the South Texas Coastal Plains.